ministryofjustice/moj-design-system/app/views/patterns/upload-files/README.md

 Help users upload one or more files using one of the following:

-- Stepped single file upload
+- stepped single file upload
-- Stepped multi-file upload
+- stepped multi-file upload
-- Bulk file upload
+- bulk file upload

 ## Stepped single file upload